wds9601/next-portfolio/README.md

 ## How do I see it?

 1. Visit [my current portfolio site](http://wdowney-schell.com)
-2. Visit the live Next.js portfolio site - coming soon!
+2. Eventually, Visit the live Next.js portfolio site

 or spin up the files in the repo on your local machine: